FireAcademy/docs-fireacademy-io/contact-us.md

 [Our Discord](https://discord.gg/yNVNvQyYXn) has a dedicated channel for saying 'gm'.

+## Email

+You can reach us at `support@fireacademy.io`

 ## Pigeon Post

 Our address can be found at the bottom of our [Terms and Conditions](https://fireacademy.io/terms-and-conditions.txt).
+If you meet yakuhito in-person, you can ask for photo evidence regarding pigeons.

 ## Phone No.